 Finally we see light at the end of the tunnel.
 Would the overheating problem of the Mitsubishi L200 camper that we have been dealing with for 1,5 years now, finally be solved?

-Time will tell, but we're really hopeful now.
-We have already driven 250 kilometers with the unblocked, cleaned radiator with 37 (!) degrees in the mountains, and this really went a lot better.
-We didn't have to stop to cool down in the mountains for the first time in a long time, the temperature was manageable with gear changes, even in that enormous heat.
+Time will tell, but we are really hopeful now.
+We have already driven 250 kilometers with the unclogged, cleaned radiator at 37 (!) degrees in the mountains, and this has gone a lot better.
+For the first time in a long time in the mountains we did not have to stop to cool down, the temperature was manageable with gear changes, even in that enormous heat.
 So we found the problem.
-The radiator now does what it should, but for how long is the question.
+The old radiator now does what it is supposed to do, but for how long is the question.

 If Dustin isn't able to get a radiator, we'll let someone in next week The Netherlands order one and send it.
 To be continued!